Moahmed01/Portfolio-Projects-/COVID-19 Data Exploration Project/README.md

 ## Task

-The goal of this project is to explore 2020-2022 COVID-19 Data by performing queries in SQL.
-I choose to look at insights for the United States since I am a US citizen.
+The goal of this project is to explore 2020-2023 COVID-19 Data by performing queries in SQL.
+I choose to look at insights for the Australia since I am a Australian citizen.
 I also explored data globally and regionally.

 ## Key Findings